Bumper Bypass: 1977 MG Midget – Sold?

 We’ve debated on many late seventies vintage posts we’ve featured about the merits of backdating these “Rubber Bumper” cars with proper chrome units.
-The seller of this burgundy over black vinyl 1977 MG Midget currently listed here on Craigslist in Litchfield, Connecticut did one better by removing the bumpers altogether and smoothing the pans supporting them.
-It’s a great competition-inspired look that works well and is much less expensive to complete than a backdating a car.
+The seller of this burgundy over black vinyl 1977 MG Midget originally listed in November 2021 on Craigslist in Litchfield, Connecticut did one better by removing the bumpers altogether and smoothing the pans supporting them.
+It’s a great competition-inspired look that works well and is much less expensive to complete than backdating a car.

 Currently offered for $5,500, comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their MG Midget priced two hundred dollars above this guide’s #3 “Excellent” estimate of $$5,300.
 Interestingly, the Collector Car Market Review Online Tool provides a much different assessment as in this case the asking price falls between this guide’s #3 “Good” estimate of $4,250 and its #2 “Very Good” appraisal or $6,900.